100ravSingh/Road-Quality-Project/README.md

 ## For Docker: [Link](https://hub.docker.com/r/sunny31011998/road-quality)
 ### docker run -d -p 80:80 sunny31011998/road-quality:latest
 ### Application start running in a container:  local_ip:80 or 0.0.0.0:80

+## If you find any issues with the product or have suggestions for optimization, please contact the [owner](https://100ravsingh.github.io).